jeffskinnerbox/ubuntu-headless/README.md

 # shutdown the vm
 sudo shutdown -h now

+# check the status of the vm, make sure its powered off
+vagrant status
 ```

 ## Step 2: Repackage the VM into a New Vagrant Base Box